Health and Safety

-As safety is a priority at all levels of the company, our board of directors’ Environmental Health and Safety (EH&S) Committee reviews policies on an annual basis and requires regular audits of each operation to ensure compliance with Resolute’s safety management system.
-These audits, conducted every three years, include questionnaires that are completed by a cross-section of hundreds of employees and the analysis of work stations, among other components.
+As safety is a priority at all levels of the company, our board of directors’ environmental, health and safety committee reviews policies on an annual basis and requires regular audits of each operation to ensure compliance with Resolute’s SMS.
+The audits, including verifying 12 critical health and safety standards, are conducted over a three-year cycle.
+Most notably, they include detailed questionnaires that measure the compliance of the system’s three pillars as well as the rules and control measures related to the 12 critical standards.
 Members of the management team are required to participate in these audits and are responsible for completing any corrective actions identified in the gap analysis performed against our corporate health and safety policies and standards.

 Building Safer Workplaces with Cognibox